Alex Jeffery

 Alexander Haley Jeffery (29 January 1909 – 11 May 1987) was a Liberal party member of the House of Commons of Canada.
 He was born in London, Ontario and became a barrister by career.

 Jeffery was educated at the University of Western Ontario and at Osgoode Hall Law School.
 He achieved a Bachelor of Arts degree in economics and political science.

-He was first elected to Parliament at the London riding in the 1949 general election and served only one term, the 21st Canadian Parliament and did not seek re-election in the 1953 election.
+He was first elected to Parliament at the London riding in the 1949 general election and served only one term, in the 21st Canadian Parliament, and did not seek re-election in the 1953 election.

 Jeffery also held various corporate directorships.